-During the film's production in Pittsburgh, a local man was arrested for attempting to steal an unmarked police car; he claimed to authorities that he was only an actor and that his crime was actually a scene for the film.
-Local newspapers later ran the story with the headline, "Like Batman, car thief's story does not fly."
+During production in Pittsburgh, a local man was arrested for attempting to steal an unmarked police car.
+He said he was an actor, and that his crime was actually a scene for the film.
+A local newspaper ran a story with the headline, "Like Batman, car thief's story does not fly."

 Chloë Grace Moretz and Jennifer Lawrence auditioned for the role of Jen, Selina Kyle's sidekick.